tomic1785/Yugo-M-controller-project/README.md

 * USB B connector.

 ## Updates
+#### 2020-10-04
+* Firmware is all set up (yay!).
+As soon as I get and test out the last revision of PCBs (are they easy to solder, do they fit properly etc.) I'll be putting them up for sale and open-sourcing the project.
 #### 2020-09-14
 * I intend to open-source the project.
 Tidying up the schematics and writing the documentation will take some time though.
 It's a simple design and I have no 'intellectual property' to hide.
 #### 2020-09-09